Home / About Flügger / Facts & History of Flügger

 Read more less

-In the following years, the Flügger group aims to become one of the main suppliers of decorative paints in Scandinavia.
-In Norway, a small chain of paint retailers is acquired.
-In Denmark, a wholesaler in northern Jutland is obtained, and in Sweden, AdeKema – a manufacturer of cleaning products – is acquired.
+Over the following years, the Flügger group aims to become one of the main suppliers of decorative paints in Scandinavia.
+This lead to the acquisition of a small chain of paint retailers in Norway, and in Denmark, a wholesaler in northern Jutland is obtained.
+Additionally, AdeKema – a manufacturer of cleaning products – is acquired in Sweden.
 The group chooses to expand the Swedish central warehouse near Gothenburg with 11,500 pallet unit spaces.

 Read more less

-The introductory stock price was DKK 875 per share, equivalent to DKK 52 per share today, considering the issuance of bonus shares and the non-dilutive secondary offerings.
+The introductory stock price was DKK 875 per share, considering the issuance of bonus shares and the non-dilutive secondary offerings.
+That is equivalent to DKK 52 per share today.

-With the profits from the IPO – DKK 42 million – Flügger is diversifying.
-Denmark’s largest wallpaper factory, Fiona in Faaborg, is acquired, and Denmark’s only sandpaper manufacturer, Dragon in Maribo, also becomes part of the group.
+With DKK 42 million in IPO proceeds, Flügger seized the opportunity to diversify its portfolio.
+Denmark’s largest wallpaper factory, Fiona in Faaborg, is acquired.
+Afterwards, the company then acquired Denmark’s largest wallpaper factory, Fiona, and also added the only sandpaper manufacturer, Dragon, to its group.
 In Sweden, Stiwex brush and paint tool manufacturer is acquired as well as Fobo brush factory.

 Flügger builds a new factory